nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 While we control for site effects using sample as a random intercept, we also want to run a separate sensitivity analysis for the ROI analyses by removing one sample at a time and running the same models to check whether any samples have a large effect on the results.

 1. Use `8-2b_submit_sbatch_RBA_ROI_jackknife.sh` wrapper script, which calls `8-2a_syntax_RBA_ROI_jackknife.sh`, to run leave-one-sample-out analyses for each model.
-I did this on my main contrast of interest for each domain (or main two contrasts in the negative emotional valence domain) as the other contrasts of interest already represented a sub-group of all samples.
+I did this on the main contrast of interest for each domain (or main two contrasts in the negative emotional valence domain) as the other contrasts of interest already represented a sub-group of all samples.

 ### Visualizing results